-Here’s my drawing so far.
-The under drawing is only about half finished, but you can already see how the shapes are developing.
+Here’s the drawing I’ll be using to demonstrate these strokes.
+The initial sketch is only about half finished, but you can already see how the shapes are developing.

 The variety of textures were all drawn with nothing more complicated than combining different types of strokes and multiple layers.
-Some of the strokes are pretty basic.
-Directional and circular strokes, for example.
-The standard fare.
+Most of the strokes are pretty basic. . . directional and circular strokes, for example.

 But as I worked on the more complicated trees shapes, I had one of those “ah-ha!” moments that opened the door to new ways of drawing.

 I’d already added a quick glaze using the side of the pencil to establish a base value for my tree.
 I didn’t fill every part of the shape because I want to preserve highlights, but I didn’t fuss over it, either.
 I’d also added a layer of squiggly strokes applied with the side of the pencil.
 My goal was to mimic the appearance of the tree, not every detail.

 Then it was time to add shadows, and this is where I found myself using a new stroke.

 The light source for this image is nearly full-on from the front.
 That means there is not a shaded side of the tree; the shadows are all on the interior.
 They show around and through the lighted canopy, and as you might expect, are quite complex.
 I could have spent hours drawing each shape!